Austinmcintire/Austinmcintire.github.io/README.md

 ## Welcome to GitHub Pages
+1#Things About Me
+2#I am Currently a Sophomore at Catawba College.
+I am studying Sport Management while enrolled at Catawba College.
+I Graduated from East Davidson Highschool, and was born and raised in Thomasville North Carolina.

 You can use the [editor on GitHub](https://github.com/Austinmcintire/Austinmcintire.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.